LanguageDataSpace/LDSAPI/README.md

 $ python getLocalDatasets.py
 ```

-Now we are ready to create an asset
+Now we are ready to create an asset.
+Keep the asset id it will be needed when we will create an offer.

 ```
 $ python createAsset.py